-For 2020, the annual total compensation of Mr. Fletcher, our principal executive officer serving in that position on December 31, 2020, of \$18,136,171, as shown in the Summary Compensation Table above ("CEO Compensation"), was approximately 131 times the annual total compensation of the median employee of \$138,849.
+For 2021, the annual total compensation of Mr. Fletcher, our principal executive officer serving in that position on December 31, 2021, of \$18,481,871, as shown in the Summary Compensation Table above ("CEO Compensation"), was approximately 151 times the annual total compensation of the median employee of \$122,530.

-Excluding the change in pension value, Mr. Fletcher's annual total compensation was approximately 65 times the annual total compensation of the median employee.
-Given the large change in pension value for Mr. Fletcher in 2020, the Company believes excluding the amount for the change in pension value is helpful additional information for comparative purposes.
-The change in pension value as shown in the Summary Compensation Table is not due to any changes or modifications to the existing program or formula.
+Excluding the change in pension value, Mr. Fletcher's annual total compensation was approximately 64 times the annual total compensation of the median employee.
+Given the large change in pension value for Mr. Fletcher in 2021, the Company believes excluding the amount for the change in pension value is helpful additional information for comparative purposes.
+The change in pension value as show in the Summary Compensation Table is not due to any changes or modifications to the existing program or formula.
 The change in pension value is subject to many external variables, such as interest rates, that are not related to Company performance.

 We identified the median employee as of December 31, 2020, using total wages and earnings paid during the rolling 12-month period ended December 31, 2020, as reflected in our internal payroll records (including, without limitation, base salary, wages plus overtime, and annual cash incentive payments, as applicable), for all individuals who were employed by us or any of our consolidated subsidiaries on December 31, 2020 (whether employed on a full-time, part-time, seasonal or temporary basis and including union and non-union employees).
 After identifying the median employee, we calculated annual total compensation for such employee using the same methodology we use for our CEO Compensation, which includes annual salary, bonus, change in pension value and 401(k) matching by the Company.
-We previously identified the median employee as of October 7, 2017.
 We decided to use December 31, the last day of our fiscal year, for administrative convenience to align with other fiscal year-end calculations.